abhinavpradeep2008-cell/RPG/README.md

-# Asha Mitra — SIH Project Repository
+# Asha Mitra —
 Asha Mitra is a multilingual health-triage prototype intended to help an ASHA worker or community health user describe a patient problem and receive a safety-oriented next step.
-This repository contains the APK release and the **reconstructed client-side artifacts recovered from the supplied APK**.
+This repository contains the APK release.

-> Important: this repository does not contain the original backend source.
-The APK calls a remote backend procedure, but compiled mobile binaries do not include the server implementation, Groq secret, database, or deployment configuration.

 ## Repository layout